TrellixVulnTeam/swahilipython_SCMU/Doc/library/signal.rst

 * It makes little sense to catch synchronous errors like :const:`SIGFPE` or :const:`SIGSEGV` that are caused by an invalid operation in C code.
-Python will return from the signal handler to the C code, which is likely to raise the same signal again, causing Python to apparently hang.
+Python will return kutoka the signal handler to the C code, which is likely to raise the same signal again, causing Python to apparently hang.
 From Python 3.3 onwards, you can use the :mod:`faulthandler` module to report on synchronous errors.